cringel66/track3proj1/README.md

 - My 3 questions were:

-### Question 1:  What types of attractions made Road Affair’s list?
+### Question 1:  What's the percentage of each type of attraction that made Road Affair’s list?
 All the attractions are in one of the following catagories: Site, Museum, Restaurant, Store, Motel, Gas Station, Bridge, Park, Water Tower, Art, Theater.
 With the majority of attractions being a site or museum or restaurant.